venturafonso/StackOverflow-Demo/readme.md

 Note: If I rewrote this exercise today, I would probably change a lot of things.
 However it's good enough to get a rough idea of my fundamentals.

 ### Short exercise done in Jan 2020 with the following features:
+- Implemented using MVVM-C (using closures)
-- Displays top 10 (by reputation) stackoverflow users in a table
+- Does a call to the stackoverflow API to get top 10 (by reputation) users and displays them in a table
 - Tapping on a user expands the cell to show follow and block options
 - Following or blocking a user updates the cell immediately.